backdrop-contrib/notify/README.txt

 2. Enable the notify module on the Administer >> Site building >> Modules page.
    The database tables will be created automagically for you at this point.

-3. Modify permissions on the Administer >> Users >> Access control page.
+3. Modify permissions on the Administer >> Users >> Permissions page.

 4. Go to Administer >> Content >> Notification settings and modify the settings to your liking.